bor0/gidti/manuscript/chapter4.md

 X> ### Exercise 22
 X>
-X> In fact, Idris has a built-in data similar to `Probably`, which is called `Maybe`.
+X> Idris has a built-in data similar to `Probably`, which is called `Maybe`.
 Check its documentation with `:doc` and rework `right_answer` and `is_right` to work with `Maybe` instead.

 ## 4.2.
 Curry-Howard isomorphism

 The Curry-Howard isomorphism (also known as Curry-Howard correspondence) is the direct relation between computer programs and mathematical proofs.
 It is named after the mathematician Haskell Curry and logician William Howard.
-In other words, a mathematical proof is represented by a computer program, and the formula we're proving is the type of that program.
-As an example, we can take a look at the function swap, defined as follows:
+In other words, a mathematical proof is represented by a computer program and the formula that we're proving is the type of that program.
+As an example, we can take a look at the function swap that is defined as follows:

 ```
 swap : (a, b) -> (b, a)